-Performance of the Group has weakened for the year ended 31 December 2019 compared to that of 2018.
-The Group continued to face difficulties in the highly competitive mobile services industry and the revenue derived from the provision of telecommunications services decreased significantly by approximately 41.3% as compared with 2018 to approximately HK\$61,723,000 for the year ended 31 December 2019.
+Performance of the Group has weakened for the year ended 31 December 2021 compared to that of 2020.
+The Group continued to face difficulties in the highly competitive mobile services industry and the revenue derived from the provision of telecommunications services decreased significantly by approximately 69.4% to approximately HK\$11,096,000 for the year ended 31 December 2021 when compared to approximately HK\$36,292,000 for the year ended 31 December 2020.

-On the other hand, the Group had a good progress in the distribution business including distribution of mobile phone, electronic products and mobile and data top-up e-vouchers.
-The revenue generated from such distribution business for the year ended 31 December 2019 was approximately HK\$183,100,000, representing an increase of approximately 21.1% as compared with 2018 and I believe that it will continue to make a great contribution to the Group's overall revenue in the coming years.
+On the other hand, the Group faced a decrease in the distribution business including distribution of mobile phone, electronic products and mobile and data top-up e-vouchers.
+The revenue generated from such distribution business for the year ended 31 December 2021 was approximately HK\$139,175,000, representing a decrease of approximately 21.6% when compared to approximately HK\$177,494,000 for the year ended 31 December 2020.